 What Are the Different Parts of a Tooth?

-- Dentin— the layer of the tooth under the enamel.
-If decay is able to progress its way through the enamel, it next attacks the dentin — where millions of tiny tubes lead directly to the dental pulp.
+- Dentine: the layer of the tooth under the enamel.
+If decay is able to progress its way through the enamel, it next attacks the dentine - where millions of tiny tubes lead directly to the dental pulp.

 What Are the Different Types of Teeth?

-- Canines— sometimes called cuspids, these teeth are shaped like points (cusps) and are used for tearing food.
+- Canines: sometimes called cuspids, these teeth are shaped like points (or cusps) and are used for tearing food.